zackstout/vector-fields/README.md

 # Vector Field with Perlin Noise
 Building a vector field that objects in the world will obey.
 Using Perlin noise to determine the direction of each vector.
 Hopefully I will scale it up to 3 dimensions, ultimately modeling snowfall under lamplight.

+This was a great exercise.
+The main challenges were figuring out how to use p5's `noise` method and implementing the physics to make the balls obey the vector field.

 ## Built With:
 - p5.js
 - Matter.js